alters-mit/pincushion/README.md

 ## Usage (Unity)

-1. Create an object with a `MeshFilter` and `MeshRenderer`.
-2. Add a `StaticPointsGenerator` component:
+### 1. Sample points

+To sample points on a MeshRenderer, add a `PincushionStaticRenderer` component:

 ![A Pincushion Generator in the Inspector window](inspector.png)

-3. Set parameters as desired:

 | Parameter | Description |
 | --- | --- |